 The Bible tells us that “Aaron’s sons Nadab and Abihu took their censers, put fire in them and added incense; and they offered unauthorized fire before the LORD, contrary to his command.
 So fire came out from the presence of the LORD and consumed them, and they died before the LORD” (Leviticus 10:1,2).

-Nadab and Abihu were the two of the sons of Aaron, and Moses’ nephews.
+Nadab and Abihu were the sons of Aaron, or Moses’ nephews.
 Next to Moses and Aaron they occupied the highest rank in Israel and had many responsibilities.
-They had heard the voice of God; they had been with Moses and Aaron in the mount of God; they had seen the God of Israel, and “did eat and drink” (Ex.
-24:9–11).
-And they had been greatly honored; but sadly they didn’t benefit from the spiritual privileges they were given.
+They had heard the voice of God; they had been with Moses and Aaron in the mount of God; they had seen the God of Israel (Exodus 24:9–11).
+Thus, they had been greatly honored; but sadly they didn’t benefit from the spiritual privileges they were given.

-A few months earlier the congregation witnessed the power of God manifest at the giving of the law; then they apostatized and worshiped the golden calf.
-God was ready to disown them, but at Moses’ pleaded for their restoration.
+A few months earlier, the congregation witnessed the power of God manifest at the giving of the law; then they apostatized and worshiped the golden calf.
+God was ready to disown them, but Moses pleaded for their restoration.
 Now they had built the tabernacle, which had been accepted, and God had shown His pleasure in the spirit of devotion it represented by sending fire to consume the offering.
-But Nadab and Abihu’s carelessness was not accepted and they needed to be corrected publicly disobeying God’s clear command.
+But Nadab and Abihu’s carelessness was not accepted and they needed to be corrected publicly for disobeying God’s clear command.